 Against this background, the companies that are ready to transition are unveiling new opportunities while others are standing behind.

 If you are a groundbreaker in need of help implementing your vision, Innovecs is here to assist.

-At Innovecs, we build blockchain software that allows businesses succeed and customize the user experience.
-Just drop us a line and receive comprehensive advice on how to adopt the decentralized technology.
+At Innovecs, we build blockchain software that allows businesses to succeed and customize the user experience.
+Just drop us a line and receive comprehensive advice on how to adopt decentralized technology.

 The fintech ecosystem has started to rapidly progress over recent years.
 Global investments in the financial sector approached almost $40 billion in 2018, which was a huge leap compared to the previous year.